RxSwiftCommunity/RxFlow/README.md

 - Promote the cutting of storyboards into atomic units to enable collaboration and reusability of UIViewControllers
 - Allow the presentation of a UIViewController in different ways according to the navigation context
 - Ease the implementation of dependency injection
 - Remove every navigation mechanism from UIViewControllers
-- Promote reactive programing
+- Promote reactive programming
 - Express the navigation in a declarative way while addressing the majority of the navigation cases
 - Facilitate the cutting of an application into logical blocks of navigation